xaecbd/RCT/README.md

    java -jar -Xmx1024m -Xms300m RCT-Analyze-2.0.0.jar
    ```

-   Adjust the maximum heap size according to the RDB file size ( **be sure to limit the heap size to avoid a performance impact on the online machine** ), rct-analyze is deployed to the rdb-generated machine, i.e. Redis installation machine, with one instance deployed per machine.
+   Adjust the maximum heap size according to the RDB file size ( **be sure to limit the heap size to avoid a performance impact on the online machine** ), Rct-analyze is deployed on rdb-generated machines, or redis installation machines, with one instance deployed per machine.

 3. Enter the system